LIGHT

 - I understand that I own all rights to my submission post-publication, and I will credit LIGHT as the original publisher if I choose to publish my creative work elsewhere.

-- If my submission is selected to be included in the LIGHT journal, I recognize my name will be published with it.
+- If my submission is selected to be included in the LIGHT magazine, I recognize my name will be published with it.

 Confidentiality Kindly note the privacy of individuals should be protected.
 Public health practitioners who write about individuals and communities should alter identifying details and characteristics.